Using the Scratchpad to save and edit notes

 • Dictate text directly into a note using voice input.

-• Paste images into a note and have them appear on all your signed-in devices.
+• Paste images into a note on desktop and have them appear on your other signed-in desktop devices.

 How it works in Flow